jhsu802701/tutorial-docker-stretch/03-use_dev_image.md

 * Enter the command "exit".

 ## Nuking All Docker Images
-* From the host system, enter the command "docker ps -a".
+* From the desktop Linux system, enter the command "docker ps -a".
 You'll see a list of Docker containers, including the containers from the minimal image that you used in the previous chapter.
 * Enter the command "docker images -a".
 You'll see a list of Docker images, including the minimal image from the previous chapter.
 * Enter the command "sh nuke.sh".
 This removes all Docker containers and images.
 * Enter the command "docker ps -a".
 You'll see no Docker containers.